 Horseshoe Bend and the Antelope Slot Canyons are about 10 miles apart and a tour can be included in your Grand Canyon elopement by making reservations through the Navajo Nations Parks and Recreation since the slot canyons are on tribal land.
 All these locations can be incorporated into a two day Grand Canyon elopement since the East Rim is at least a two hour drive from the North and South Rim.

-The Grand Canyon has so many diverse options for your elopement and in my opinion is the best Arizona wedding venue.
+The Grand Canyon has so many diverse options for your elopement and in my opinion is the best Arizona elopement location.
 Consider what you want to do and how the environment will suit that plan before making the final decision on which Rim is suited to your Grand Canyon elopement.
 For more information about eloping in a National Park find more information in the blog and don’t forget about permits.

 Whether you’re planning a simple Grand Canyon wedding or something more extravagant, as you can see, eloping in any of these three locations will be a memorable affair that you’ll treasure for a lifetime.
 Hopefully, the information we’ve covered here has been useful to you and should help you to narrow down your location options and make an informed decision.
-If you have any questions or would like to chat about your eloping in the Grand Canyon in more detail then please reach out for available packages!
+If you have any questions or would like to chat about your eloping in the Grand Canyon in more detail then please reach out for available Grand Canyon wedding packages!